pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 418627  ERROR    Failed to power on node           Wed, 17 Nov.
 2021 00:05:32  Power on for the node failed: Failed talking to node's BMC: Failed to power pbpncx.
 BMC never transitioned from off to on.
 ```

-In this case, we managed to recognize, rather quickly, that no physical interface had been defined for `ruling-bobcat`, hence deployment fails because MAAS can't communicate with the node's BMC.
-There are many other issues you can recognize with careful use of MAAS events to audit machine behaviours.
+In this case, we managed to recognise, rather quickly, that no physical interface had been defined for `ruling-bobcat`, hence deployment fails because MAAS can't communicate with the node's BMC.
+There are many other issues you can recognise with careful use of MAAS events to audit machine behaviours.
 We welcome your feedback on this new documentation endeavour.

 <a href="#heading--MAAS-3-3-Beta-1-bug-list"><h2 id="heading--MAAS-3-3-Beta-1-bug-list">MAAS 3.3 Beta 1 bug list</h2></a>